 Somehow through the brain fog I began to see that how I dressed made a massive difference to how I felt.
 Making the effort to fight fatigue and pain to create the illusion of good health was a game-changer.
 That is how a secondhand Diane von Furstenberg dress paired with yellow and pink cowboy boots got me signed by the model agency Ugly.
 I had found myself again and slowly my confidence returned.
 Confidence plays a big part in taking responsibility for one's health and well-being, something we should all consider.

 With this new found purpose, I was ready to take a step back towards my happy place.
 Launching myself into the world of jewellery once more with the international fashion brand Stella & Dot felt right.
 I checked out their ethical policies, reassured myself that I was happy with manufacturing quality and began a steep learning curve.
 As they moved further into accessories and apparel I was hooked.

-I had recovered my sense of purpose and self partly by faking it!
 The face I presented to the world was way more assured than I felt inside at that time.
 Each time I got away with it, the easier it was.
-There is no magic wand but clothes helped, not lots of clothes, not crazy spending sprees just a few hero pieces that I looked good in.
-I had heard the 7 second theory, hadn’t really believed it and now I could see this in action.
+There was no magic wand but clothes helped, not lots of clothes, not crazy spending sprees, just a few hero pieces that looked good.